“The frame announces that between the part of reality that was cut away and this part, there is a difference.”

 Framing Unstretched Canvas/Linen Paintings

-Hanger Frame
+Hanger Frames

-Float Frame
+Float Frames

-My paintings on 8-inch square, 8x10-inch, 9x12-inch, and 12-inch square wooden panels are 0.75 inches deep.
+My small wood panel paintings and canvas prints (8-inch square, 8x10-inch, 9x12-inch, 11x14-inch, and 12-inch squares) are all 0.75 inches deep.
 They fit perfectly into these thin 7/8”-deep wooden Ampersand Floater Frames at DickBlick.com.